 Whether you are thinking about moving to an elder care residential facility or worrying about moving a loved one to a facility, researching is the key.
 The research process can be long and stressful, so here are some helpful definitions to get you started.

-- Independent Living – this is a type of senior living where a person lives in an apartment-type complex.
+This is a type of senior living where a person lives in an apartment-type complex.
 The complex has security and usually offers its residents transportation, group activities, and cafeteria style eating.
 Health care services are minimal.
 Laundry services can also be included.

-- Assisted Living – this is also apartment-style living with group activities, food services and security.
+This is also apartment-style living with group activities, food services and security.
 But this type of facility also provides basic health services.
 Skilled nursing (a level of care provided by trained persons such as RNs, physical therapists, etc.) is usually not included.
 Laundry services are usually included along with assistance in bathing and dressing.

-- Skilled Nursing Facility – this is also known as a nursing home or a convalescent home where residents receive 24/7 care by licensed professionals.
+This is also known as a nursing home or a convalescent home where residents receive 24/7 care by licensed professionals.
 Housekeeping and laundry services are usually included, as well as bathing and dressing assistance.

 One popular and emerging type of elder facility is the Continuing Care Retirement Community.
 A typical community of this type includes several residential complexes.
 A person in declining health can live in the independent living section of the complex, then as his/her health deteriorates, the elder can move to a different residence in the same complex that provides more and higher levels of health care assistance.